What Makes Storytelling in Sales So Powerful?

 Create a good story

 You have already heard more than enough stories to know what makes one successful.
 A great story always starts with a likable protagonist who is faced with an obstacle.
 Through sheer determination and a little help from the product or service you are selling, the hero can overcome the challenge.
-Don’t forget to make your story easy to understand, and that every story needs a beginning, middle, and satisfying ending.
+Don’t forget to make your story easy to understand and that every story needs a beginning, middle, and satisfying ending.

 Know your story’s message

 A fantastic story may be entertaining, but it won’t increase your bottom line if the customer doesn’t have any idea what she should do next.
 Always create the takeaway message before writing the story.
-Most writers find it much easier to build a story around a meaningful message rather than trying to fit in a meaningful message to a strong story.
+Most writers find it much easier to build a story around a meaningful message rather than trying to fit a meaningful message into a strong story.

 Pull in your audience

 Is the story going to interest your potential customer?
 Successful storytelling in sales depends on crafting a good tale.
 But is your story good enough to do that?
 Imagine meeting a stranger on the train who tells you the story you just created.
 Would it hold your interest, or would you start looking for a different seat?
-Simple language expressed in an engaging narrative is the best approach, but never get too caught in your storytelling and forget your purpose is to make a sale
+Simple language expressed in an engaging narrative is the best approach, but never get too caught in your storytelling and forget your purpose is to make a sale.Â

 Don’t expect perfection in the first draft